L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/2. Lab Works 20%/Lab 2/Lab 2.md

 ### ⭐ ❔Question: Is no password a cryptographic failure? ❔ ⭐ 🤔

 **Yes.** It completely bypasses cryptographic authentication.
-A secure system must require password hashing + proper access control.
+A secure system must require password Hashing + proper access control.

 ---